Lightstreamer/lightstreamer_flutter_client/README.md

 * On iOS devices, iOS 13.0 or later is required.
 * On macOS desktops, macOS 11 (Big Sur) or later is required.
 * On Windows desktops, Windows 10 or 11 is required.

+## Troubleshooting

+**Q: My mobile/desktop app subscribed to items, but I'm not seeing any updates.
+However, the same code works for a similar web app.
+Why?**

+**A:** When using the mobile/desktop library, references to `LightstreamerClient`, `Subscription`, `MpnDevice` and `MpnSubscription` objects must be maintained by the Flutter app (for example, by storing them in instance variables) for as long as these objects are in use.
+Failing to do so may result in the loss of events directed to these objects (e.g. listener notifications).

+For further details, see the [Differences Among Platforms](#-differences-among-platforms-) section.